Yovach/PlayerLangAPI/README.md

 # PlayerLangAPI
-A plugin enables developpers to use translations on client side dynamically
+A plugin enables developpers to use translations on client side dynamically.

+This plugin is only compatible with 1.13+ versions (until Mojang changes languages format)

 # Why ?